-The Student Support Services (SSS) program at Wallace Community College Selma provides opportunities for academic development, assists participants with basic college requirements, and serves to motivate participants toward the successful completion of their postsecondary education.
-The goals of SSS are to increase the college retention and graduation rates of participants, facilitate the process of transition from one level of higher education to the next.
-The program is designed to foster an institutional climate supportive of the success of students from groups that are traditionally misrepresented in postsecondary education, individuals with disabilities, homeless children and youth, foster care youth, or other disconnected students.
+The Student Support Services (SSS) program at Wallace Community College Selma provides opportunities for academic development, assists participants with basic college requirements, and serves to motivate participants towards the successful completion of their postsecondary education.
+The goals of SSS are to increase the college retention and graduation rates of participants, facilitate the process of transition from one level of higher education to the next and foster an institutional climate supportive of first-generation and low-income students.
 Services provided by the program include the following: